shiyouping/hohomalls/server/README.md

 - [PMD](https://pmd.github.io/#plugins) finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.

-Notice that Gradle build will fail if the Java source code doesn't pass the check of checkstyle and PMD.
+Note that Gradle build will fail if the Java source code doesn't pass the check of checkstyle and PMD.